hpmicro/hpm_sdk/samples/spi_components/half_duplex/polling/slave/README_en.md

 the two boards must be connected to the GND of both sides for a common ground to ensure signal transmission.

+## Notice

+- Only supports SPI single io mode, not Dual SPI and Quad SPI.
+- To ensure normal transmission, it is recommended to add a 4.7K pull-up resistor to the SPI CS pin.

 ## Running the example